CSCA-MOFs/MOF-CSCA/README.md

 ## Feature Generation

-The CA features are generated directly from MOF structures.
+The CA features are generated directly from MOF structures after conversion from CIF to XYZ format.
+This step ensures that the structural data are standardized and ready for algebraic processing.

-They follow the approach of:
+The feature construction follows the approach of:

-> D. R. Grayson and M. E. Stillman. *Macaulay2: a software system for research in algebraic geometry*, 2002.
+>D. R. Grayson and M. E. Stillman.
+Macaulay2: a software system for research in algebraic geometry, 2002.

-These algebraic ideas are adapted to MOFs to create category-specific descriptors for machine learning.
+These algebraic ideas are adapted to MOFs, where category-specific invariants are computed from the XYZ representations.
+The resulting descriptors form the input features for training machine learning models.
 ---

 ## Properties Supported